leixu/Front-End-Guidelines/README.md

 We can use these to standardise our code to increase quality and consistency.

+For now access is pull only, as any changes will be reviewed at Front-End code review meetings.
+Please feel free to fork and submit pull-requests.

 ### Temporary Documentation

 A coding guideline QA Document is currently being written in Google Docs.
 Once it is more finalised, it will be added to this repo in a way that anyone can contribute.